Ofadiman/are-we-fast-yet/src/benchmarks/json-validation/readme.md

 # Json Validation

-This benchmark is designed to test which data validation library is the fastest.
+The purpose of this benchmark is to investigate the performance of different data validation libraries.

 ## Hardware